Nonprofit Management Minor

 If you are interested in a career in the nonprofit sector, you may choose to pursue the Minor in Nonprofit Management, which provides interdisciplinary classroom experience and experiential learning opportunities for students.
 If all of the requirements are met for the minor, students may also graduate with a national certification from the Nonprofit Leadership Alliance.

-The 18-credit-hour Minor in Nonprofit Management includes the following three core courses.
-Students will also be required to complete three elective courses with either a generalist emphasis or a public affairs emphasis.
+The 18-credit-hour Minor in Nonprofit Management includes the following two core courses.
+Students will also be required to complete four elective courses with either a generalist emphasis or a public affairs emphasis.

 For more information, please visit the UCF Undergraduate Catalog.